JUS5911 – International Climate Change and Energy Law

 Schedule, syllabus and examination date

 This course reviews the sources, principles and rules of international climate and the emerging international architecture for the governance of renewable energy resources.
-The course analyses the interactions of the commitments under both regimes and the new opportunities they create for the promotion of sustainable energy, energy efficiency, and corporate responsibility.
-In particular, the course is based on a detailed examination of the following topics: the international climate change regime (UNFCCC/Kyoto Protocol) and its related legal mechanisms; the regulatory approaches for the involvement of companies in achieving sustainable development and combating climate change; the legal obligations deriving from the climate regime and affecting the energy sector (a major source of emissions); the international regulation of renewable energy sources and their support and an assessment of the existing trade barriers raised for the defense of climate change.
+The course analyses the interactions of the commitments under both regimes and the new opportunities they create for the promotion of sustainable energy and energy efficiency.
+In particular, the course is based on a detailed examination of the following topics: the international climate change regime (UNFCCC/Kyoto Protocol) and its related legal mechanisms; the legal obligations deriving from the climate regime and affecting the energy sector (a major source of emissions); the international regulation of renewable energy sources and their support and an assessment of the existing trade barriers raised for the defense of climate change.

 The course will give students a basic understanding of the rules and principles of the international climate regime.
 It will enable students to understand the complex challenges climate change and energy security pose to international law, but also how international legal responses can be forged to mitigate climate change and adapt to it.
 This will be analysed in the intersection of the norms of international climate and energy law, international trade law and human rights law.
 Students will further gain understanding of the economic, political and philosophical context of these norms.

 You may register for this course if you have admission to a Master’s programme at UiO or the faculty's exchange programme.
 You can also register for this course if you do not have admission to any programme at UiO, but meet the formal prerequistites.